vgwidt/scrum/README.md

 ### High Priority

 - Allow notes to be edited, removed, or moved from one ticket to another.
 To be done in the Edit ticket form, but may also add a notes only view.

+- Revamp add note form.
+Get rid of message box, add wrapping, and remove the "messages" AppState vector.
+Re-design with ability to modify notes in mind.

 - Move delete function to ticket edit screen (currently only available on closed ticket view)